12th Central Committee of the Communist Party of Vietnam: Background and composition

-The 12th National Congress convened from 20 to 28 January 2016, at the Vietnam National Convention Center for the purpose of voting on reports, resolutions and the composition of the 12th Central Committee (CC).
+The 12th National Congress convened from 20 to 28 January 2016, at the Vietnam National Convention Center for the purpose of voting on reports, resolutions, and the composition of the 12th Central Committee (CC).
 On 26 January, the congress delegates conducted a vote regarding the list of nominees presented by the 11th CC for the positions of members and alternates of the 12th CC.
-Scholar Alexander L. Vuving characterised the 12th Congress as "especially partisan" in comparison to previous congresses and deduced that it represented a choice between Party General Secretary Nguyễn Phú Trọng and then–Prime Minister Nguyễn Tấn Dũng.
+Scholar Alexander L. Vuving characterised the 12th Congress as "especially partisan" in comparison to previous congresses and deduced that it represented a choice between Party General Secretary Nguyễn Phú Trọng and then-Prime Minister Nguyễn Tấn Dũng.
 Although numerous external analysts, including Vuving, Jonathan London, and Le Long Hiep, anticipated that Nguyễn Tấn Dũng would prevail in the power struggle, the 12th National Congress did not elect him to the 12th CC.
-Lê Quỳnh from BBC Vietnam remarked that, in formal terms, both Nguyễn Tấn Dũng, aged 66, and Nguyễn Phú Trọng, aged 71, exceeded the stipulated age limit set by party regulations, which established a retirement age of 65 for the position of general secretary.
+Lê Quỳnh from BBC Vietnam remarked that both Nguyễn Tấn Dũng, aged 66, and Nguyễn Phú Trọng, aged 71, exceeded the stipulated age limit set by party regulations, which established a retirement age of 65 for the position of general secretary.
 Nonetheless, this age requirement is subject to negotiation among the various factions within the party.
 Political scientist Phuong Nguyen posited that the reelection of Nguyễn Phú Trọng, through his three fundamental principles of restoring party authority, mitigating corruption, and reinforcing party oversight of Đổi Mới—an all-encompassing term denoting reform and development—established the political tone and direction of the 12th Central Committee.

 The 12th CC comprised 180 members with voting rights and 20 alternates without voting rights.
 Members and alternates occupied key positions in the country, from the President of Vietnam to the President of the Vietnam Women's Union's Central Committee.
-Seventeen out of the one hundred eighty members and three out of the twenty alternates were women.
+Seventeen out of the one hundred eighty members, and three out of the twenty alternates were women.
 This represented a slight increase in female representation compared to the 11th term.
 Regarding age, nineteen members were below the age of forty-five, with Nguyễn Thanh Nghị and Nguyễn Xuân Anh (both born in 1976) being the youngest among them.
 Nguyễn Phú Trọng, born in 1944, was the oldest individual elected to the 12th CC.
 Four individuals elected as alternates were under the age of forty, with the youngest, Lê Quốc Phong, serving as the first secretary of the Central Committee of the Hồ Chí Minh Communist Youth Union, being thirty-eight years old at the time of his election.
 Institutionally, the Ministry of National Defence had the highest number of representatives, with twenty-two officials having been elected to the 12th CC.
 The Ministry of Public Security, conversely, was represented by five members.
 No one from the Ministry of Health was elected to the CC.
 Sixteen members of the incumbent Government were not elected; however, these individuals had all attained the retirement age stipulated by governmental regulations and were scheduled to vacate their positions by mid-2016 before.